Long Island Nursing Home Abuse Attorney

 - Sexual abuse.
 Perhaps the most heinous form of elder abuse is sexual abuse.
 Intentionally violating nursing home residents’ rights and attempting to engage them in sexual acts or intercourse is sexual elder abuse.
 Sexual abuse can affect an elderly person physically, mentally, and emotionally.
 It can lead to physical harms such as injuries to the genitals and communicable diseases, as well as emotional harms such as feelings of fear, guilt, or shame.

 At Rosenberg & Gluck, LLP, our Long Island personal injury lawyers believe that all types of nursing home abuse are deplorable and deserve aggressive legal action.
-No nursing home resident should have to endure any form of abuse or neglect, in Long Island or elsewhere.
+No resident in a nursing home in Suffolk County should have to endure any form of abuse or neglect, in Long Island or elsewhere.
 Nursing homes should take preventive measures when it comes to abuse, such as conducting background checks on nurses and staff members.
 They should also take resident complaints and issues seriously, investigating any abuse allegations.
 Failure to care for the health, safety, and well-being of residents could result in a lawsuit against the perpetrator, the nursing facility, and/or other parties.

 Signs of Nursing Home Abuse